 Figure 32 shows a typical connection diagram for the AD7321.
 In this configuration, the AGND pin is connected to the analog ground plane of the system, and the DGND pin is connected to the digital ground plane of the system.
-The analog inputs on the AD7321 can be configured to operate in single-ended, true differential, or pseudo differential mode.
+The analog inputs on the AD7321 are configured to operate in single-ended, true differential, or pseudo differential mode.
 The AD7321 can operate with either an internal or external reference.
 In Figure 32, the AD7321 is configured to operate with the internal 2.5 V reference.
 A 680 nF decoupling capacitor is required when operating with the internal reference.

-The $V{\rm CC}$ pin can be connected to either a 3 V supply voltage or a 5 V supply voltage.
-The $V{\rm DD}$ and $V{\rm SS}$ are the dual supplies for the high voltage analog input structures.
+The V{CC} pin can be connected to either a 3 V supply voltage or a 5 V supply voltage.
+The V{DD} and V{SS} are the dual supplies for the high voltage analog input structures.
 The voltage on these pins must be equal to or greater than the highest analog input range selected on the analog input channels (see Table 6).
-The $V{\rm DRIVE}$ pin is connected to the supply voltage of the microprocessor.
-The voltage applied to the $V{\rm DRIVE}$ input controls the voltage of the serial interface. $V{\rm DRIVE}$ can be set to 3 V or 5 V.
+The V{DRIVE} pin is connected to the supply voltage of the microprocessor.
+The voltage applied to the V{DRIVE} input controls the voltage of the serial interface.
+V{DRIVE} is set to 3 V or 5 V.